 Worship & Ministry Paradigm

-- Four portable locations (Center City, Fairmount, Parkside, and Roxborough).
+- Five portable locations (Center City, Fairmount, King of Prussia, Parkside, and Roxborough).

-- Three locations meet in high schools and one meets in a performing arts theater.
+- Three locations meet in high schools, one meets at a movie theater, and one meets in a performing arts theater.

 - Services at Parkside are at 8:30 & 10 AM.

 - Services at the other three locations are at 10 & 11:30 AM.

 - Worship is energetic and contemporary.
 You will hear anything from Hillsong Young & Free to Elevation Worship.
 Large screens display visual images, video, and song lyrics.

 - Worship is live at every location and the message is live-streamed from the broadcast location.